 Electronic supplementary material

-Additional file 1: a: Supplemental methods. b: Figure S1.
+Additional file 1: b: Figure S1.
 Local plot of ATP12A region mapped by selected SNPs. c: Figure S2.
 Distribution and probability plot for the first principal component Describing LV diastolic function. d: Table S1.
 Selected SNPs for ATP12A. e: Table S2.
 Characteristics of participants by sex. f: Table S3.
 Characteristics of participants by rs10507337 genotypes. g: Table S4.
 Adjusted Doppler diastolic indexes and composite score by ATP12A rs10507337 in subjects without a previous history of coronary heart disease or valve abnormalities. h: Table S5.
 Adjusted Doppler diastolic indexes and composite score by ATP12A rs10507337 in untreated subjects. i: Table S6.
 Adjusted LV echocardiographic phenotypes by rs10507337. j: Table S7.
 Adjusted Doppler diastolic indexes and composite score by rs12872010 by country and in all centres combined. k: Table S8.
 Adjusted Doppler diastolic indexes and composite score by rs9553395 by country and in all centres combined. l: Table S9.
 Adjusted Doppler diastolic indexes and composite score by rs2071490 by country and in all centres combined. m: Table S10.
 Adjusted Doppler diastolic indexes and composite score by rs963984 by country and in all centres combined.
 (DOCX 132 KB)

 Authors’ original submitted files for images

 Below are the links to the authors’ original submitted files for images.